Takeaways

 6. Make Sure You Have Excess Savings

-Owning your home can increase your net worth, but it is also full of unforeseen costs and expenses.
+Owning your home can increase your net worth but is also full of unforeseen homeownership costs and expenses.
 These costs range from repairs, emergencies, or simple maintenance.
 Maintaining an emergency fund ensures that you have some degree of preparation for when the inevitable problem pops up, and it can help keep you in good standing with your lender.
 If you have a little financial cushion when the unexpected happens, you will be in a much better place to tackle that challenge while still making your mortgage payments on time each month.

 7. Hire a Professional to Help You